JoshuaBayless/Drank/README.md

 ## Features
 - 10 preset, featured cocktails
-- searchbar to search any cocktail your heart desires
+- Searchbar to search any cocktail your heart desires
 - Once you've found a cocktail you really enjoy, you can add it to your favorites!
 - Pulldown to search a random cocktail!